 MyCAA Application Process

 You can also contact your school academic advisor for assistance.
 If they are unfamiliar with the program or you need additional assistance, then try contacting a Career and Education Consultant at Military OneSource.
-They can be reached at 1-800-342-9647 and can help you find a portable career that interests you, help you develop your Career and Training Plan, and help you navigate through the process.
+They can be reached at 1-800-342-9647 and can help you find a career field that interests you, help you develop your Career and Training Plan, and help you navigate through the process.

 Overall, this is a good plan to help spouses of junior military members get started on their degree plan or to obtain a license that can be used to help further their career.